 3. STANDARD CONTRACTUAL CLAUSES

 3.1.
 Prohibition on Transfers of Personal Data.
-To the extent that the Processing of GDPR Personal Data by Dataiku involves the export of such GDPR Personal Data to a country or territory outside the EEA, Switzerland or the UK, other than to a country or territory ensuring an adequate level of protection for the rights and freedoms of Data Subjects in relation to the Processing of personal data as determined by the European Commission or UK Information Commissioner (as applicable) (an “International Transfer“), such transfer shall, subject to Sections 3.4 and 3.5 of this DPA, be governed by the Standard Contractual Clauses.
-In the event of any conflict between any terms in the Standard Contractual Clauses, this DPA and the Terms of Service, the Standard Contractual Clauses shall prevail.
+To the extent that the Processing of GDPR Personal Data by Dataiku involves the export of such GDPR Personal Data to a country or territory outside the EEA, Switzerland or the UK, other than to a country or territory ensuring an adequate level of protection for the rights and freedoms of Data Subjects in relation to the Processing of personal data as determined by the European Commission, or UK Information Commissioner (as applicable) (an “International Transfer“), such transfer shall, subject to Sections 3.4 and 3.5 of this DPA, be governed by the Standard Contractual Clauses.
+In the event of any conflict between any terms in the Standard Contractual Clauses, this DPA and the Dataiku Cloud Terms, the Standard Contractual Clauses shall prevail.
 The Standard Contractual Clauses apply where there is an International Transfer to a country or territory that does not ensure an adequate level of protection for the rights and freedoms of Data Subjects in relation to the processing of GDPR Personal Data as determined by the European Commission, Swiss Federal Data Protection and Information Commissioner or UK Information Commissioner (as applicable).

 3.2.
 For the purposes of the Standard Contractual Clauses and subject to Sections 3.4 and 3.5 of this DPA:

-a) Annex I.A (List of parties) shall be deemed to refer to the Customer and Dataiku;
+(a) Annex I.A (List of parties) shall be deemed to refer to the Customer and Dataiku;

-c) Annex I.C (Competent Supervisory Authority) shall be deemed to refer to the French Commission Nationale de l’Informatique et des Libertés) (CNIL);
+(c) Annex I.C (Competent Supervisory Authority) shall be deemed to refer to the French Commission Nationale de l’Informatique et des Libertés) (CNIL);

-d) Annex II (Technical and Organisational Measures) shall be deemed to incorporate the information in Annex II of this DPA; and
+(d) Annex II (Technical and Organisational Measures) shall be deemed to incorporate the information in Annex II of this DPA; and

 3.3.
 Subject to Sections 3.4 and 3.5 of this DPA, the parties acknowledge and agree that:

-b) for the purposes of clause 9 of the Standard Contractual Clauses, the Customer gives Dataiku general authorisation to engage Subprocessors and the relevant time period in clause 9(a) shall be thirty (30) days;
+(b) for the purposes of clause 9 of the Standard Contractual Clauses, the Customer gives Dataiku general authorisation to engage Subprocessors and the relevant time period in clause 9(a) shall be thirty (30) days;

-d) for the purposes of clause 17 of the Standard Contractual Clauses, the Standard Contractual Clauses shall be governed by the law of the EU Member State in which the data exporter is established.
+(d) for the purposes of clause 17 of the Standard Contractual Clauses, the Standard Contractual Clauses shall be governed by the law of the EU Member State in which the data exporter is established.

 3.4.
 Transfers within the scope of UK GDPR.
 With respect to any transfers of GDPR Personal Data falling within the scope of the UK GDPR from the Customer (as data exporter) to Dataiku (as data importer):

-a) the Approved Addendum as further specified in this Section 3.4 shall form part of this DPA, and the Standard Contractual Clauses shall be read and interpreted in light of the provisions of the Approved Addendum, to the extent necessary according to Clause 12 of the Mandatory Clauses;
+(a) the Approved Addendum as further specified in this Section 3.4 shall form part of this DPA, and the Standard Contractual Clauses shall be read and interpreted in light of the provisions of the Approved Addendum, to the extent necessary according to Clause 12 of the Mandatory Clauses;

-c) The selected Modules and Clauses to be determined according to Table 2 of the Approved Addendum are further specified in Section 3.3 of this DPA as amended by the Mandatory Clauses.
+(c) The selected Modules and Clauses to be determined according to Table 2 of the Approved Addendum are further specified in Section 3.3 of this DPA as amended by the Mandatory Clauses.

-d) Annex I A and B of Table 3 to the Approved Addendum are specified by Annex I of this DPA, Annex II of the Approved Addendum is further specified by Annex II of this DPA, and Annex III of the Approved Addendum is further specified by Annex III of this DPA.
+(d) Annex I A and B of Table 3 to the Approved Addendum are specified by Annex I of this DPA, Annex II of the Approved Addendum is further specified by Annex II of this DPA, and Annex III of the Approved Addendum is further specified by Annex III of this DPA.

-e) Dataiku (as data importer) may end this DPA, to the extent the Approved Addendum applies, in accordance with clause 19 of the Mandatory Clauses;
+(e) Dataiku (as data importer) may end this DPA, to the extent the Approved Addendum applies, in accordance with clause 19 of the Mandatory Clauses;

-f) Clause 16 of the Mandatory Clauses shall not apply.
+(f) Clause 16 of the Mandatory Clauses shall not apply.

 3.5.
 Transfers within the scope of Swiss Data Protection Laws.
 With respect to any transfers of GDPR Personal Data falling within the scope of the Swiss Data Protection Laws from the Customer (as data exporter) to Dataiku (as data importer):

-a) This Section 3.5 will apply to any Processing of Customer Personal Data that is subject to Swiss Data Protection Laws (as defined below) or to both Swiss Data Protection Laws and the GDPR.
+(a) This Section 3.5 will apply to any Processing of Customer Personal Data that is subject to Swiss Data Protection Laws (as defined below) or to both Swiss Data Protection Laws and the GDPR.
 Where this Section 3.5 uses terms that are defined in the SCCs, those terms will have the same meaning as in the SCCs.

-b) This Section 3.5 will be read and interpreted in the light of the provisions of Swiss Data Protection Laws, and so that if fulfils the intention for it to provide the appropriate safeguards as required by Article 46 GDPR and/or Article 6(2)(a) of the Swiss Data Protection Laws, as the case may be.
+(b) This Section 3.5 will be read and interpreted in the light of the provisions of Swiss Data Protection Laws, and so that it fulfills the intention for it to provide the appropriate safeguards as required by Article 46 GDPR and/or Article 6(2)(a) of the Swiss Data Protection Laws, as the case may be.
 This Section 3.5 will not be interpreted in a way that conflicts with rights and obligations provided for in Swiss Data Protection Laws.
 Any references to legislation (or specific provisions of legislation) means that legislation (or specific provision) as it may change over time.
 This includes where that legislation (or specific provision) has been consolidated, re-enacted and/or replaced after this DPA has been entered into.

-c) In the event of a conflict or inconsistency between this Section 3.5 and the provisions of the SCCs or other related agreements between the Parties, existing at the time this DPA is agreed or entered into thereafter, the provisions which provide the most protection to Data Subjects will prevail.
+(c) In the event of a conflict or inconsistency between this Section 3.5 and the provisions of the SCCs or other related agreements between the Parties, existing at the time this DPA is agreed or entered into thereafter, the provisions which provide the most protection to Data Subjects will prevail.

-d) In relation to any Processing of GDPR Personal Data subject to Swiss Data Protection Laws or to both Swiss Data Protection Laws and the GDPR, this Section 3.5 amends the SCCs to the extent necessary so they operate:
+(d) In relation to any Processing of GDPR Personal Data subject to Swiss Data Protection Laws or to both Swiss Data Protection Laws and the GDPR, this Section 3.5 amends the SCCs to the extent necessary so they operate: